-Tubal ligation, sometimes referred to as female sterilization or getting one’s “tubes tied”, is a form of permanent contraception in which the fallopian tubes are blocked or cut.
-The fallopian tubes, approximately 10cm long and 0.5cm wide, connect the ovaries to the uterus.
+The fallopian tubes, approximately 10cm long and 0.
+5cm wide, connect the ovaries to the uterus.
 Each month, an egg released by an ovary travels along one of the fallopian tubes to the uterus.
 If the egg is met by a sperm, fertilisation can occur.
 Cutting or blocking the tube prevents the egg and sperm from meeting, thus preventing fertilisation.

 Tubal ligation should not be undertaken if there is any doubt about wanting another pregnancy.
 Reversal of the procedure is possible but it is difficult and often unsuccessful.
 If there is any thought about reversal before a tubal ligation, another form of contraception is a better option.

-Tubal ligation can be performed in several ways.
-This includes cauterizing (burning) the tubes with a heated needle connected to an electrical device, placing a clip, ring or band around the tubes.
+Tubal ligation can be performed in several ways: electro cautery (cauterising or thermal closing of the tubes with a heated wire connected to an electrical device); cutting and tying; or placing a clip, ring or band around the tubes.

 Tubal ligation is usually performed using a laparoscopic approach.
 This involves making two small incisions in the abdomen.
 A laparoscope (a long thin tube with a camera and light source at its tip) is inserted through one incision and surgical instruments are inserted through the other incision.
 The abdomen is inflated with carbon dioxide gas to help separate the organs and allow the area to be seen clearly on a television monitor.
-The fallopian tubes are then able to be located and the tubal ligation performed.
-The incisions in the abdomen are closed with steristrips (small paper tapes) or small stitches.
+The fallopian tubes are then located and the tubal ligation performed.
+The incisions in the abdomen are closed with steristrips or small stitches.

 Laparoscopic tubal ligation is usually performed under a general anaesthetic.
-The procedure takes approximately 30 minutes and is usually performed on a day stay basis.
+The procedure takes approximately 30 minutes and does not normally require an overnight stay in hospital.

 Occasionally an “open” surgical approach known as mini-laparotomy may be required if the laparoscopic approach is deemed inappropriate.
 This may be the case if there is scarring in the pelvis from previous surgery, or medical conditions such as endometriosis.